googlefonts/googlesans/docs/MAINTAINER.md

 ### Steps needed only when importing a Glyphs.app File

 1. Place the vendor's Glyphs.app sources in the `source/GoogleSans/staging/` folder in this repository.
+If the folder does not yet exist, create it.

 2. Turn the vendor's Glyphs.app sources into UFOs, in the same `source/GoogleSans/staging/` folder: